Wednesday, March 11, 2:15 - 5:15 p.m.

 This workshop reviews the history and philosophy of the new Jed Foundation and Clinton Health Matters Campus Program.
 Content of old and new models will be reviewed and compared with emphasis on real life examples of programs in each area of the model.
 In addition, a campus case example we be discussed in depth to explore how the model is implemented through a strategic planning process that focuses both on mental health promotion and suicide prevention.

-Low Intensity, High Engagement Therapy for College Students, including TAO (Treating Anxiety Online)
+Low Intensity-High Engagement Therapy for College Students, including TAO (Therapist Assisted Online)

 Many College and University Counseling Centers are overwhelmed with student demand for service with not enough counseling hours to meet the demand.
 With tight budgets counseling centers are not likely to be able to hire their way out of this problem.
 There is an urgent need for alternatives that expand counseling centers capacity, reduce costs, and improve client outcomes.
 Low intensity-high engagement treatment combines very brief counselor contact (10-20 minutes) with on-line educational and practice tools to meet this need.
 The model has been well researched internationally, and has begun to be researched and tried in the US.
 This session will focus briefly on the supply and demand problems in counseling centers, then describe low intensity- high engagement therapy.
 The session will introduce the research on the model and finally describe one example implemented at the University of Florida, Therapist Assisted Online.

 The “Tyranny of the Shoulds” and the Pernicious Effects of Self-Criticism on College Students’ Mental Health: Can Self-Compassion Make a Difference?

 Elke Smeets, PhD, Lecturer, Faculty of Psychology and Neuroscience, Maastricht University, Netherlands; Ricks Warren, PhD, Clinical Associate Professor, Department of Psychiatry, University of Michigan